Abdullahnorain/journal-rounds-legal/ABOUT.md

 Journal Rounds makes this vast library accessible and easy to navigate on your mobile device.

+### Attribution Statement
+This product uses publicly available data from the U.S. National Library of Medicine (NLM), National Institutes of Health, Department of Health and Human Services.
+NLM is not responsible for the product and does not endorse or recommend this or any other product.

+### No Affiliation with Publishers
+Journal Rounds is an independent application.
+We are NOT affiliated with, endorsed by, sponsored by, or officially connected with any medical journal or publisher (including NEJM, The Lancet, JAMA, BMJ, Nature, or any other publication).
+Journal names displayed in our app represent standard bibliographic attribution to identify the source of published research.

+---

 ## Important Disclaimers

 ### ⚠️ Not Medical Advice
-Journal Rounds provides access to medical research articles but **does NOT provide medical advice, diagnosis, or treatment recommendations**.
+Journal Rounds provides access to medical research articles but does NOT provide medical advice, diagnosis, or treatment recommendations.
 Content is for informational and educational purposes only.
 Always consult qualified healthcare professionals for medical decisions.

 ### ⚠️ Not a Medical Record System
-Journal Rounds is **not designed for patient care documentation**.
+Journal Rounds is not designed for patient care documentation.
 Do not use it to:
 - Store patient records or health information
 - Document clinical encounters
 - Manage patient data